AndresParraSilva/NYC-Trip/README.md

     Afternoon:
-    [ ] Walk the High Line and visit Chelsea Market (shopping).            $30 <- NOT IN PASS [ ] Stroll across the Brooklyn Bridge for sunset views
+    [ ] Walk the High Line and visit Chelsea Market (shopping).            $30 <- NOT IN PASS

     Evening:
     Dinner in Brooklyn (try modern Mexican or Caribbean cuisine).